 Educational and social barriers restrict women’s involvement in slam poetry, Epiphanie says.
 She hopes to be a trailblazer for women and to remove at least some of their psychological barriers.
 The radio show she co-hosts has a title that translates to “Frequency Poetry and Slam.”

 What makes this art form — often augmented with instruments and at times even singing — different from, say, rap, are the lyrics, according to Croquemort.
 It’s more poetic, he says, and there’s less focus on the background music.
 “When you rap, it’s fast, so you can’t hear very well.
 But if you speak, [the audience] can hear everything you say.”

-Croquemort keeps himself busy, traveling, studying, working, slamming and planning the upcoming festival in November through his nonprofit organization, Tchad Plus.
-With support from multiple donors and partners, the festival will include not only the poetry slam competition, but also workshops, exhibitions and fashion shows.
+Croquemort keeps himself busy, traveling, studying, working, slamming and planning festivals through his nonprofit organization, Tchad Plus.
+The November festival included not only the poetry slam competition, but also workshops, exhibitions and fashion shows.
 And Croquemort hopes his slam poetry reaches beyond his fellow Chadians.
 He also wants to rip apart stereotypes some people have about Africans — such as the idea that there are no schools, or nice cars, or that everyone has wild animals for pets.
 Europeans and Africans are not that different, he says.
 “We are just human.”